Welcome to your Roommate Resource!

-Having a roommate, particularly as a first year student, is an important part of the undergraduate college experience at TCNJ.
+Having a roommate is an important part of the undergraduate college experience at TCNJ.
 Sharing a space with others can be challenging and rewarding, and will offer you many opportunities to reflect on your own values, assumptions, and ways of seeing the world.

 We understand that this experience is often new for many of our students, so here are some quick tips to help you frame your roommate experience —